Resilience at risk

 —-

-Greenhouse gas emissions from energy use and other sources are at the origin of the growing frequency and intensity of climate-related disasters.
-According to UNDRRUnited Nations Office for Disaster Risk Reduction -—
+Greenhouse gas emissions from energy use and other sources are driving the growing frequency and intensity of climate-related disasters.
+According to -—

 – ‒